Released: 9th December 2002

 Chart run: 16-25-22-22-30-42-50-51-58

 Holly Valance wasn’t afraid to shock.
 And there was a certain degree of inevitability when it came to her debut album campaign.
 Having built her brand on outwardly suggestive pop music, you could almost scan the tracklist of Footprints and pick out the singles based solely on their titles.
-However, the biggest surprise with Naughty Girl is that while most definitely on-brand, it is far more than a titillating piece of fluff.
+However, the biggest surprise with Naughty Girl is that while most definitely on-brand, it’s also far more than a titillating piece of fluff.

 Nonetheless, Naughty Girl deserves to be remembered as a worthy effort that was much better than its legacy suggests.
 This is quite probably the best single from Footprints.
-Indeed, if it catches you in the right mood, then – whisper it – it might even be Holly Valance’s best single overall.
+Indeed, if it catches you in the right mood, then – whisper it – this might even be Holly Valance’s best single overall.